brendonkwan/data_subset_and_mask/README.md

         user=<USERNAME>
         password=<PASSWORD>

-Where <USERNAME> and <PASSWORD> are replaced with your MySQL database username and password, respectively.
+    Where `<USERNAME>` and `<PASSWORD>` are replaced with your MySQL database username and password, respectively.
-1. Something else.

 ## Installation:

 1. Download the repository.
 2. Change directory to the repository.
-3. Create the `employees` database.
+3. Create and test the `employees` database.
 If the database exists, it will be recreated.

         $ cd test_db
         $ mysql < employees.sql
         $ mysql --table < test_employees_md5.sql

+4. Create and test an empty database named `masked_subset` with the same structure as the `employees` database.

         $ cd ..

-4. Create an empty database named `masked_subset` with the same structure as the `employees` database.

         $ ./create_empty_masked_subset.sh

-5. Test the databases.

         $ mysql --table < test_masked_subset_empty.sql

 ## LICENSE